corrode/corrode.github.io/content/blog/prototyping/index.md

 ]
 +++

-Programming is an iterative process - as much as we would like to come up with the perfect solution from the start, it rarely works that way.
+Programming is an iterative process.
+As much as we would like to come up with the perfect solution from the start, it rarely works that way.

-Good programs often start as quick prototypes.
+Good programs often begin as quick prototypes.
-The bad ones stay prototypes, but the best ones evolve into production code.
+While many experiments remain prototypes, the best programs can evolve into production code.

 Whether you're writing games, CLI tools, or designing library APIs, prototyping helps tremendously in finding the best approach before committing to a design.
-It helps reveal the patterns behind more idiomatic code.
+It often helps reveal the patterns behind more idiomatic code.

 For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas.
 Contrary to popular belief, it is a joy for building prototypes.